 You might also want to learn how to dry your filament if you still have bad quality prints.

 If you have questions, feel free to leave a comment below and I will try my best to help you.
-You can also join the 3DPrintBeginner Discord server where you can bounce ideas with other members of the community.
+You can also join the 3DPrintBeginner Forum where there’s a dedicated IdeaMaker thread for discussions.